 “Well, we try not to be exclusively reliant on anything,” Willow said, “but it’d help, thanks.”

-"You are here to assist us, yet already you need our help," Crom said challengingly.
-"They are useless.
-We do not need them," he declared, folding his arms tightly against his chest.
+“You are here to assist us, yet already you need our help,” Crom said dismissively.
+“They are useless.
+We do not need them.”
+He folded his arms tightly against his chest.

 “Crom,” Creed rumbled warningly.

 “We’re here to help any way we can,” Giles said diplomatically.

 “And in times of need, even the hand of a human may be accepted,” Creed said firmly, glaring at his kinsman.
 “If you had seen their Faith in battle, as I have, you would not insult them.”

 Crom said nothing more, but continued to glare.